Future is Female Roundtable Event

 A missing narrative/dialogue is that of minority groups.
 “Jordan Peterson type talks” are a form of erasure when it comes to making these voices heard, and the administrative bodies at Queen’s are not fighting it

 There is a lack of representation in higher positions

-There are equity positions in ASUS and the AMS, but there is a lack of knowledge about these positions and lack of turnout
+There are equity positions in ASUS and the AMS, but there is a lack of knowledge about these positions and a lack of turnout

 The burden is placed on women and other minority groups to advocate, show up to events, advertise, and raise awareness

-On the racial slur post in Overheard: it was wrong for the post to be taken down, it creates a precedent when it comes to others who want to come out and publicly share their stories
+Yes, as it creates a precedent when it comes to others who want to come out and publicly share their stories

 Official resources (other than Facebook) need to be made more aware to students